-\begin{proof} We will show the equivalent of (1) and (2).
+\begin{proof} We prove the equivalence of (1) and (2).
 Showing the equivalence of (1) and (3) is similar.

-Assume (2) and let $r_u$ and $r_s$ be the associated growth rates, for some projectively Anosov flow supported by $(\xi_-,\xi_+)$, induced by $\alpha_+$ as in Remark~\ref{inducedvol}.
+Assume (2) and let $r^+_u$ and $r^+_s$ be the associated expansion rates, for some projectively Anosov flow supported by $(\xi_-,\xi_+)$, induced by $\alpha_+$ as in Remark~\ref{inducedvol}.
 Using Lemma~\ref{contcomp} and Lemma~\ref{volcomp}, we can translate the condition on $\alpha_+$ to

-This yields $r_s<0$ and $r_u>0$, implying the Anosovity of $X$.
+This yields $r^+_s<0$ and $r^+_u>0$, implying the Anosovity of $X$.

 Now, we prove the other implication, utilizing a similar idea as above.
-However, the main subtlety is to use the $X$-differentiable norm satisfying the Anosovity condition $r_s<0<r_u$, to construct $C^1$ contact forms $\alpha_+$ and $\alpha_-$ whose induced norms also satisfy such condition.
+Without loss of generality, we assume the norm satisfying the Anosovity condition $r_s<0<r_u$ to be $C^1$.